albertattard/java-boot-camp/03 - Classes, Methods and Control Flow.md

 You won!!
 You scored 11
 ```

-If the player score below `10`, the program shows the original message.
+If the player scores below `10`, the program shows the original message.

 ```bash
 Better luck next time!!
 You scored too low (9)